 The PCMOs also need to remind the PC staff, Peace Corps Trainees, and Peace Corps Volunteers that V/Ts are not authorized to participate in direct health care activities.
 These activities include, but are not limited to, participating in immunization programs, attending or otherwise assisting with childbirths, performing phlebotomy, insertion of intravenous catheters, and other activities that may place them at risk for exposure to blood or body fluids.

 If there is a evaluation that concludes that as Dr. Kerry remarked: “The Peace Corps doesn’t have the technical capacity to do clinical medicine and nursing,” I have not been able to find it.It would appear to me that this is a question of Volunteer safety, not technical capacity.
 Peace Corps Volunteer Nurses and Doctors have served for over fifty years.
-It is hoped that their contribution will not be obscured in order to justify a “new direction.”
 For all of us who have served, any program that improves medical education or serves in the developing world is to be welcomed and supported.